If you’ve ever considered using Instagram influencer marketing for your business, now is the time to start!

 Like how you researched the quality of an influencer’s followers, analyzing the content that an influencer publishes across all their channels (including channels outside of Instagram), will help give you a more complete understanding of their niche.

-In fact, without assessing their content beforehand, you run the risk of partnering with an influencer who doesn’t hold any influence in the niche or “vertical” that you’re trying to market to – which could result in sub-par results for your investment.
+Without assessing an influencer’s content before a partnership, you run the risk of partnering with an influencer who doesn’t hold any influence in the niche or “vertical” that you’re trying to market to – which could result in sub-par results for your investment.

 On Instagram, “reach” is calculated as the number of unique users who saw your content, and it’s becoming an incredibly important metric for determining an influencer’s value.